chainwikinet/wikijs-yam-content/rebase.md

 *In this example, it would be `4,500,000 * .1 = 450,000 YAM` sold to the treasury and 4,050,000 distributed to each YAM holders wallets.*

+For a deeper dive, the best way to understand the `rebase` calculations is to read the `rebase` code in the `YAMRebaser` contract: [0x1fb361f2...](https://etherscan.io/address/0x1fb361f274f316d383b94d761832ab68099a7b00#code)

 # Time-Weighted Average Price

 In order to perform the rebase calculation, the Yam protocol uses the `TWAP (Time-Weighted Average Price)` oracle provided by Uniswap V2.

 This measures the average price between each rebase and is used to determine the price used in the rebase calculation.

 # Supply Scaling Factor

-The  amount of YAM in your wallet is calculated by: `balanceOfUnderlying` x `scalingFactor` where `balanceOfUnderlying` (aka "OG YAM") signifies YAMs without rebase applied.
+The  amount of YAM in your wallet is calculated by: `balanceOfUnderlying` x `scalingFactor` where `balanceOfUnderlying` (aka "OG YAM") signifies YAMs without rebasing applied.

 In YAM Governance, `votes` are denominated in `balanceOfUnderlying` (aka "OG YAM) instead of YAM balance displayed in your wallet.

-Past and current `scalingFactor` can always be found on Etherscan on each Rebase Transaction log.
+Past and current `scalingFactor` can always be found on Etherscan on each Rebase Transaction.

 # Scaling Factor History